jiyizhezhang/jiyizhezhang.github.io/_pages/research.md

 <div style="flex: 1;">
 <h4>Automated experimental platform for separations</h4>
-Identifying the key physicochemical properties (e.g. partition coefficient, liquid-liquid equilibria) is essential to screen extractants/solvents and design liquid-liquid extraction process, however, this can be very labour-intensive by repeated shake-up tests.
-We design workflows to automate liquid handling and measurements, by leveraging robotics and multiple types of sensors.
-This will enable us to collect key information in a high-throughput way and screen a large design space in a short time.
+Identifying the key physicochemical properties (e.g. partition coefficient) is essential to screen extractants/solvent systems and design new separation process.
+However, getting data is not straightforward and this can be very labour-intensive with repeated shake-up tests.
+By leveraging robotics and multiple types of sensors, we design experimental workflows to automate liquid handling and measurements of multicomponent systems.
+This will enable us to collect key information of separation systems in a high-throughput manner.
+The high-quality data collected from the experiments could be used later for training predictive machine learning models.
 </div>

 <div style="flex: 0 0 300px;">